mstagg/Connect4/README.txt

-Connect4 (v 0.03)
+Connect4 (v 0.04)

 Created By: Matthew Stagg 5/9/2014

 Simple Connect Four program.
 Runs in console.
 Python 2.7.6.
 Supports two human players or human vs AI.
 This program was primarily written for me to create and learn to use 2D coordinate systems.
-In addition, the project has evolved into exploring classes and AI algorithms in Python.
+In addition, the project has evolved into exploring OOP, AI algorithms, and GUI interfaces in Python.

 See changelog for list of changes and bug fixes (post v0.1).

 To Do:

-*Optimize AI
+*AI needs to be able to look ahead several turns

 *Add Error Handling

 *Add varying difficulties

-*Add AI simulations (computer vs. computer)

 *Add instructions

 *Add play again loop

-*Add random play order

 *Add GUI